Why You Need A Business Continuity Plan (BCP)

 - Undergo a risk analysis to assess your entity’s risk exposure and potential threats that can adversely affect your organization’s resources.
 A risk analysis helps you identify the scenarios that are most detrimental and can cause business disruption.
 During this phase, you will also assess communication strategies and telecommunication recovery options.

-- Perform a business impact analysis (BIA) to identify critical business functions that are time-sensitive and the necessary processes and resources that support them.
+- Perform a business impact analysis (BIA) to identify critical, time-sensitive business functions and the necessary processes and resources that support them.
 A BIA assesses the potential losses of business functions, usually quantifiable by cost.
 Such analysis helps you identify and prioritize your entity’s processes to determine which ones will have the most significant impact if they go unfulfilled for a day, a few days, a week, or more.

 - Identify recovery strategies to restore business processes to a minimum level following a business disruption.
 Your recovery strategies will prioritize the recovery time objectives (RTO) established during the BIA.